iterative/dvc.org/content/docs/dvclive/get-started.md

 ### Compare and Visualize DVC Experiments

-After following the above steps, you have enabled different ways of monitoring the training, comparing, and visualizing the experiments:
+After following the above steps, you have enabled different ways of monitoring the training, comparing, and visualizing the experiments.

 #### DVC CLI